Last Modified March 20, 2014

 Choice Based Lettings gives you a chance to bid on a property you want to live in.

-When properties become available for let, they are advertised in a variety of ways, such as on the internet and in council offices.
+When properties become available for let, they are advertised on the internet.
 As an applicant you can register your interest in these properties by making a bid.
 The property will be allocated to the person with the highest priority, according to our Allocation Policy.

 Adverts will contain photographs, along with useful information such as the rent details, council tax banding and neighbourhood facilities.